 The inside of the police station was a riot of activity as officers moved this way and that quickly and intently.
 Sighing she made her way toward the front desk, ignoring the dozen or so civilians already in line there.
 At their protests she turned and gave them the middle finger.
 The harried officer behind the desk and metal mesh gave Maguire a very dirty look for jumping the line but did nothing more than that as she listened to the woman before her.
 Maguire tapped her foot impatiently as she waited for the woman in front of her.

 After a few minutes the policewoman behind the mesh waved her forward, “What is it that couldn’t wait missy?
 All these other people were here before you.”
 Her Brooklyn accent was very thick and was more than a little difficult for Maguire to follow.

 “I don’t care about them,” Maguire declared, shrugging off the indignant responses of those behind her.
 “I have vital information that you need.”

 “I’m what?”
-Maguire asked with a hint of smugness as her lip curled in contempt for the police officer before her.
+Maguire asked with a hint of smugness as her lip curled in contempt for the policewoman before her.